geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 ----------------------------------------

-Although the DataUtilities class used above provided a quick and easy way to build a SimpleFeatureType, for most applications you will want to take advantage of the more flexible **SimpleFeatureTypeBuilder**.
+Although the DataUtilities class used above provided a quick and easy way to build a SimpleFeatureType.
+For any *real* application you will want to use the more flexible and flexible **SimpleFeatureTypeBuilder**.

 Here is how to use SimpleFeatureTypeBuilder to accomplish the same result: